-Brownson directs the Prevention Research Center, a center that develops innovative approaches to chronic disease prevention through translational research.
-He leads a large number of other research and training projects funded by a broad array of federal and foundation sources, including the National Institutes of Health, the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation.
+An expert in chronic disease prevention and implementation science, Brownson is one of the global leaders in the field of evidence-based public health.
+Brownson directs the Prevention Research Center, a center that develops innovative approaches to chronic disease prevention through implementation research.
+He has led many research and training projects funded by various federal and foundation sources, including the National Institutes of Health, the Centers for Disease Control and Prevention (CDC), the Robert Wood Johnson Foundation and the World Health Organization.

 Our recommendations are largely aimed at governmental agencies overseeing public health at the local, state, tribal, and federal levels, but they can apply to other aspects of the system, from the political leaders who oversee these entities to the other governmental and private organizations whose work affects population health, wrote Ross Brownson, along with Jonathan Samet.